tanvirsingh1/TickerMaster/EXAMPLE FILES - README/README.md

 The goal of including this is to show our project at its best with pre-populated data while keeping things easier on you.

+> **NOTE:** You may need to run `python manage.py migrate` if using this database file.
+It might be slightly outdated.

 ## Credentials
 ### Eventgoer (Client Site)
 **Email:** `demo@example.com`